appoint an auditor;

 ensure that the replacement auditor can take up office at the time the vacancy arises or as soon as reasonably practicable after that; and

-notify the appropriate regulator of the appointment of an auditor, on the form in SUP 15 Ann 34 (Standing data form), in accordance with the instructions on the form, advising the appropriate regulator of the name and business address of the auditor appointed and the date from which the appointment has effect.24
+notify the FSA of the appointment of an auditor, on the form in SUP 15 Ann 34 (Standing data form), in accordance with the instructions on the form, advising the FSA of the name and business address of the auditor appointed and the date from which the appointment has effect.24

 SUP 3.3.2 R applies to every firm to which this section applies.
 That includes a firm which is under an obligation to appoint an auditor under an enactment other than the Act, such as the Companies Act 1985 or the Companies Act 2006, as appropriate.3 Such a firm is expected to wish to have a single auditor who is appointed to fulfil both obligations.
 SUP 3.3.2 R is made under section 138 of the Act (General rule-making power), in relation to such firms, and under section 340(1) (Appointment) in relation to other firms.